Determine a bid strategy based on your goals

 - You're mainly interested in increasing website traffic, not necessarily brand awareness.

 - You don't need to reach a target budget every month.
-(If you do need to reach a target budget, automatic bidding may be a better choice.)
+(If you do need to reach a target budget, Maximize Clicks may be a better choice.)

 - Your campaign targets the Search Network, the Display Network, or both.

-If you're not sure which keywords or placements are most profitable, or if you don't have time to devote to managing manual bids, automatic bidding is probably a better fit for you.
+If you're not sure which keywords or placements are most profitable, or if you don't have time to devote to managing manual bids, Maximize Clicks is probably a better fit for you.

 - Your ads are designed to increase awareness, but not necessarily generate clicks or traffic.